 Here are some tips to keep in mind when considering your plant’s hardiness zone and care information:

 - Hardiness is about the plant’s native climate.
 Hardiness tells you about where the plant is from, and what sort of temperature conditions it can endure.
+If possible, try to stick with native plants to your area.

 - Hardiness refers to the lowest expected temperatures in an area.
 Hardiness is based on the lowest expected temperatures for a certain location, which helps you plan for cold, frost, and freeze, as well as warm growing weather.